OOPSpam/blog/_posts/2023-03-16-spam-protection-for-gravity-forms.md

 ## reCaptcha

 Gravity Forms also supports reCaptcha.
-Unlike other major contact form builders, Gravity Forms doesn't have built-it reCaptcha v3.
-Instead, it has reCaptcha v2 support.
-If you would like to use reCaptcha v3, then you have to install Gravity Forms reCAPTCHA Add-On.
+Unlike other major contact form builders, Gravity Forms doesn't have built-it reCAPTCHA v3.
+Instead, it has reCAPTCHA v2 support.
+If you would like to use reCAPTCHA v3, then you have to install Gravity Forms reCAPTCHA Add-On.
 The add-on is available with all plans.

 To enable reCaptcha, visit __Settings -> reCAPTCHA__ (see screenshot below) and enter Site Key and Secret Key.
-Here is how to get reCaptcha keys:
+Here is how to get reCAPTCHA keys:

-1. Go to [the reCaptcha website](https://www.google.com/recaptcha/) and click on the "v3 Admin Console" button located on the top right corner of the page.
+1. Go to [the reCAPTCHA website](https://www.google.com/recaptcha/) and click on the "v3 Admin Console" button located on the top right corner of the page.
 2. Sign in to your Google account if you haven't already done so.
 3. On the Admin Console page, click on the "Add" button to register a new site.
-4. Fill in the required fields, such as your website domain name and reCaptcha type (v2 or v3).
+4. Fill in the required fields, such as your website domain name and reCAPTCHA type (v2 or v3).
 5. After you've filled in the required fields, click on the "Submit" button to register your site.
     ![reCaptcha adding website](/blog/assets/posts/gravity/recaptcha-form.png "reCaptcha adding website")
 6. You'll be taken to a page with your site key and secret key.
-These are the keys you'll need to integrate reCaptcha into your website.
+These are the keys you'll need to integrate reCAPTCHA into your website.
     ![reCaptcha generates Site keys](/blog/assets/posts/gravity/recaptcha-keys.jpg "reCaptcha generates Site keys")

 > 📌  Make sure to add CAPTCHA field to your form too.